thnitschke/WWDC21/README.md

 ## Introduction

 This playground book consists of a simple browsing book, made more interactive, letting the user interact with it to discover which words may or may not have a common origin.
 It introduces the topic of a word's etymology in a ludic way.
-I used SwfitUI and NaturalLanguage frameworks to develop this project.
+I used SwiftUI and NaturalLanguage frameworks to develop this project.

 ## Download